Bengals coach Zac Taylor confirms Joe Burrow will have surgery on left toe. QB could miss 3 months

 “We’re 2-0 and we’ve got a lot of good energy right now,” Taylor said.
 “There are plenty of things to clean up.
 We haven’t put our best foot forward or put together our best football collectively.”

-Browning has played 13 games for Cincinnati and went 4-3 as the starter two years ago when Burrow was sidelined.

-Brett Rypien is likely to be called up from the practice squad when Burrow gets placed on injured reserve, but Taylor said they would look for another QB to add to the active roster or the practice squad.
+Brett Rypien is likely to be called up from the practice squad when Burrow gets placed on injured reserve, but Taylor said the team would look for another QB to add to the active roster or the practice squad.

-Burrow led the league last season with 4,918 passing yards and 43 TD passes.
-A knee injury in his rookie season in 2020 cost him six games, and a wrist injury in 2023 kept him out for the final seven games.

 AP NFL: https://apnews.com/hub/nfl